EphraimB/budgeting/README.md

 ## My goal on the budgeting app

 I've been working on the budgeting app for a couple of years and trying to work on as many scenarios as possible.
 I want it at some point to automatically upload a budgeting scrapbook to Google Sheets via plugins.
 It would be very fancy and have a lot of tabs including an overview tab with charts and a tab per month (previous and future transactions).
 I also want to complete commute expenses where it takes into account you're commuting information.
 Another future goal is food expenses where it will take into account your groceries, recipes, and even cooking (for an even future plan of an electricity bill).
+My goal is to host it on a website put in my inputs and sit back and relax as it tries to simulate my real bank account as accurately as possible while being agnostic to it.

 ## How to setup the budgeting app locally